Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution: Analysis of Criticality in MDITE Steady States

-To visualize this structure, we construct a schematic phase diagram based on approximate transition points obtained from Binder ratio crossings in several system sizes, as shown in Fig.~\ref{fig:tfim_examples}(g) and (h).
-Note that this surface serves as a qualitative guide to the phase boundary rather than a precise determination of the critical manifold.
-Importantly, Fig.~\ref{fig:tfim_examples}(h) shows that the critical surface shifts toward larger $\tau$ as $h$ approaches $1$.
-This trend is expected: longer evolution times require weaker transverse fields to allow ferromagnetic order to emerge under strong measurements.
-Consequently, in the limit $h \to 1$, the critical surface is expected to extend infinitely along the $\tau$-axis, permitting a transition at any $\tau$ by tuning $p$.
-A similar reasoning applies in the opposite limit, $h \to \infty$ and $\tau \to 0$.
+Furthermore, while the continuous-parameter limit admits a description in terms of the effective Hamiltonian $H_{\mathrm{eff}}$ and shows critical behavior consistent with the Ising universality class, the intermediate finite-parameter regime appears to display different critical behavior.
+In this regime, away from the controlled limiting cases, the extracted critical exponents differ substantially from the Ising values and show an apparent dependence on the protocol parameters $h$, $\tau$, and $p$.
+These results suggest that the finite-parameter MDITE transitions may contain a richer critical structure than that captured by the continuous-parameter limit equilibrium description.

+Physically, the finite-parameter regime need not be governed by the simple local equilibrium description obtained in the continuous limit.
+Formally, the two noncommuting steps can be combined into an effective generator through the BCH expansion,

+Away from the continuous limit, however, $H_{\mathrm{eff}}$ contains an infinite series of nested commutators, which can generate complicated and potentially nonlocal interactions in the doubled Hilbert space.
+This suggests that the finite-parameter critical behavior need not coincide with the conventional Ising description of the continuous limit, although its full analytical classification remains open.

-In addition, the emergence of long-range correlations leading to the Ising-like phase with increasing measurement rate can also be understood qualitatively from the perspective of QMC simulations: a higher measurement rate naturally generates larger clusters that connect a broader range of sites during the QMC updates.
-This provides a direct and intuitive picture of how measurements drive ordering in the system of TFIM, highlighting the use of the diagrammatic representations in Sec.~\ref{sec:pathint} and the advantage of QMC in revealing the underlying mechanism.
+In addition, the emergence of long-range order with an increasing measurement rate can also be understood intuitively from the perspective of QMC simulations: a higher measurement rate naturally generates larger clusters that connect a broader range of sites in each QMC update.
+This provides a direct and intuitive picture of how measurements drive ordering in the system of TFIM, highlighting the use of the diagrammatic representations in Sec.~\ref{appx:pathint} and the advantage of QMC in revealing the underlying mechanism.
 Further details are provided in Appendix.~\ref{appx:qmc3}.